ReactiveSets/toubkal/README.md

 [![Build Status](https://travis-ci.org/ConnectedSets/ConnectedSets.png?branch=master)](https://travis-ci.org/ConnectedSets/ConnectedSets)

 ## Introduction
-Connected Sets (**XS**) is a high-performance, scalable, realtime web application framework aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.
+Connected Sets (**XS** in short) is a high-performance, scalable, realtime web application framework aiming at massively reducing servers environmental footprint and improving mobile clients battery life by making an optimal use of server, network and client resources.

-Although XS is currently used to deliver a basic web application, some features described here are still work in progress.
-XS should provide most of the features described bellow by version 0.3 in January 2014.
+Although XS is currently used to deliver a basic web application, some features described here are still work in progress meaning that XS should be considered Alpha at this time.
+XS should provide most of the features described bellow by version 0.4 in May 2014, and the first Beta version would be 0.5 expected in June 2014 including reasonably complete documentation extracted from the code where it currently stands.

 ### Why yet-another JavaScript Web Application Framework?

 The short answer is because we are not satisfied with the performances, authorization models, and productivity, of existing frameworks.

+Internet servers are consuming an increasily significant share of worldwide exlectricity production, contributing to climate change and threatening Internet growth as the availability of cheap fosil fuels decreases due to population growth and per capita consumption growth.

+Furthermore, the power of Internet server is now mostly increasing through the addition of cores, meaning that the key to efficient usage of server resources must shift from raw-single-thread performence to high concurency and parallelism performance.
+This in turn requires new programming patterns to keep or better, increase programmers' productivity.

+Also, one must realize that the bulk of the vast majorty of today's web applications is about controling the motion of data throughout the network.
+Such data is no-longer limited to strictly public or strictly private informtation, requiring complex authorization schemes.
+This calls for a frameworks that allows to greatly simplify the management of user authorizations well beyond all-or-nothing authentication.

 #### What do you mean by performances?

 Our first priority is high-performances, because we believe that performance is the key to better user experience, lowest operational costs, and a lower environemental footprint.
-We believe that internet applications growth is limited by energy consumption and consequent environmental impacts.

 We are fighting simultaneously against:
 - **CPU cycles** that consume energy to run and cool-down servers, slow-down mobile clients,